Order Data By Mutator Attribute In Laravel

-In this article, we will create a mutator and sort data by mutator.
-Let’s start by creating a mutator.
+In this article, you will learn how to create a mutator and order data by mutator attribute in Laravel efficiently.

 function getFullNameAttribute()